What is tolerable misstatement?

 How does tolerable misstatement affect sample size?

 Tolerable misstatement and sample size have an inverse relationship.
-A lower tolerable misstatement requires a larger sample to achieve the same confidence level.
-This is because the auditor needs more evidence to conclude that misstatements in the population do not exceed a tighter threshold.
+A lower tolerable misstatement requires a larger sample to achieve the same confidence level because the auditor needs more evidence to conclude that misstatements in the population do not exceed a tighter threshold.
 Conversely, a higher tolerable misstatement allows a smaller sample.
 ISA 530.A11 confirms that tolerable misstatement is one of the primary factors determining sample size.

 What is the ISA 530.A22 dual comparison?